Performance comparison of optimization methods on variational quantum algorithms: Numerical experiments

 \section{Numerical experiments}

 In this appendix, we describe the numerical experiments used to generate the data for the figures of the article.
 The code and data to reproduce these figures can be found in~\cite{bonet2021code}.

-To generate the target problems we use the open-source electronic structure package OpenFermion~\cite{mcclean2020openfermion}.
+To generate the target problems, we use the open-source electronic structure package OpenFermion~\cite{mcclean2020openfermion}.
 In addition, we generate the molecular systems with the computational chemistry software Psi4 through the OpenFermion plug-in.
 The classical numerical simulations are performed using the open-source quantum circuit simulator package Cirq~\cite{GoogleCirq}.
-Regarding the optimization methods we use the Scipy~\cite{2020SciPy-NMeth} sofware for COBYLA and SLSQP, PyCMA~\cite{hansen2019pycma} for CMA-ES and an in-house version of SPSA based on the code in~\cite{spsa_original}.
+Regarding the optimization methods, we use the Scipy~\cite{2020SciPy-NMeth} software for COBYLA and SLSQP, PyCMA~\cite{hansen2019pycma} for CMA-ES, and an in-house version of SPSA based on the code in~\cite{spsa_original}.

-As described in the main text, we focus on the performance of the optimization methods for VQAs under sampling noise conditions.
-In order to include the sampling noise in our experiments we compute a noisy expectation value for every Pauli operator in the Hamiltonian with a fixed number of shots, as follows: \begin{enumerate} \item Prepare the ideal quantum state, measure \(\langle P_i \rangle\) and \(p = \frac{1 - \langle P_i \rangle}{2}\), \item sample \(\tilde{p} = \mathcal{B}(p, M)\) from a binomial distribution with M shots, \item compute a noise expectation value \(\langle \tilde{P}_i \rangle = 1 - 2 \tilde{p}\), \item calculate the noisy Hamiltonian expectation value as \(\langle \tilde{H} \rangle = \sum_i c_i \langle \tilde{P_i} \rangle\). \end{enumerate} This is a good approximation to the sampling noise generated by measuring the expectation values of Pauli operators in real hardware, when the number of shots is large enough.
+As described in the main text, we focus on the performance of the optimization methods for VQAs under sampling noise.
+In order to include the sampling noise, in our experiments, we compute a noisy expectation value for every Pauli operator in the Hamiltonian with a fixed number of shots, as follows: \begin{enumerate} \item Prepare the ideal quantum state, measure \(\langle P_i \rangle\) and \(p = \frac{1 - \langle P_i \rangle}{2}\), \item sample \(\tilde{p} = \mathcal{B}(p, M)\) from a binomial distribution with M shots, \item compute a noise expectation value \(\langle \tilde{P}_i \rangle = 1 - 2 \tilde{p}\), \item calculate the noisy Hamiltonian expectation value as \(\langle \tilde{H} \rangle = \sum_i c_i \langle \tilde{P_i} \rangle\). \end{enumerate} This is a good approximation to the sampling noise generated by measuring the expectation values of Pauli operators in real hardware when the number of shots is large enough.
 Moreover, we avoid the bottleneck of preparing and measuring the same state multiple times.

-In the Fermi-Hubbard model experiments (see app.~\ref{app:VHA} for further details), we set the parameters of the Hamiltonian to \(t =1.0\) and \(U = 2.0\).
-The ansatz circuit for these problems is constructed using the Variational Hamiltonian Ansatze (VHA) with 5 layer for the 1x6, 2 layer for the 2x2 and 4 layers for the 2x3 Hubbard model.
-These are the minimum number of layers needed to achive a ground-state fidelity of \(0.99\) in ref.~\cite{cade2020strategieshubbard}.
+In the Fermi-Hubbard model experiments (see App.~\ref{app:VHA} for further details), we set the parameters of the Hamiltonian to \(t =1.0\) and \(U = 2.0\).
+The ansatz circuit for these problems is constructed using the Variational Hamiltonian Ansatze (VHA) with 5 layers for the 1 x 6, 2 layers for the 2 x 2, and 4 layers for the 2 x 3 Hubbard model.
+These are the minimum number of layers needed to achieve a ground-state fidelity of \(0.99\) in ref.~\cite{cade2020strategieshubbard}.